 Also, remember that not all regulations are the same.
-Avoid broker that is regulated with Offshore regulations.
+Many CFD brokers register their clients under offshore regulation like IFSC (Belize), FSA (Mauritius) etc. Avoid broker that is regulated only with Offshore regulations, and not with any Top-tier regulators.
 A good forex broker will be regulated with multiple Tier-1 regulations like FCA, ASIC, CySEC etc.

 To give you an example, FXTM is regulated by FCA, FSCA & CySEC, which makes it a safer choice for traders in Nigeria compared to brokers that are not licensed anywhere.
-Similarly, Hotforex is also well regulated as it is licensed by FCA, FSCA, CySEC & few other major regulators.
+Similarly, HF Markets (HotForex) is also well regulated as it is licensed by FCA, FSCA, CySEC & few other major regulators.